 In most parts of Britain, it's possible to select a route from an Ordnance Survey map, and have a good chance of being able to walk that route.
 The chances of completing a walk of your own choosing in Carmarthenshire are negligible, and in many parts of the county even finding a single path which is fit-for-purpose, is extremely low.
 Paths are frequently overgrown, signposting and waymarking are rare, barbed wire fences across footpaths are common - almost standard, footbridges are often missing or in a dangerous condition, landowners tell you there is no path anymore or you won't get through.
 I have had no less than FIVE landowners try to stop me from walking my local footpaths - something which has never happened in any other county.
 IT REALLY IS THAT BAD.

 The council's favoured excuse is that they have enough footpaths to reach Aberdeen and back, but a glance at an Ordnance Survey map reveals that the density of rights-of-way in Carmarthenshire is no greater than in other Welsh counties, who are able to keep the majority of their footpaths in reasonable condition.
-The official website also states "There are many different walks in Carmarthenshire" (note the vagueness)!
-Think about this.
-If there are enough paths in Carmarthenshire to reach Scotland and back, there should be an almost unlimited number of walks.
-What the council have done, as a sop to walkers, is to create some recommended routes for which they issue walks leaflets, and attempts are made to keep these routes usable.
-The leaflets include a good map of the area showing the local paths and the route they want you to take, but should you try to short-cut onto any of the other footpaths, you're likely to find the same problems - overgrown paths, barbed wire fences and no waymarking.
+The official "discover Carmarthenshire" website once made some outlandish claims like "a walker's paradise", "a hiking hotspot" and "some of the finest walking terrain around" - all completely untrue.
+Now it just lists about 26 set walks (most of which are well used routes like the coastal path) and attempts are made to keep these routes usable.
+They give a good map of the area showing the local paths and the route they want you to take, but should you try to short-cut onto any of the other footpaths, you're likely to find the same problems - overgrown paths, barbed wire fences and no waymarking.

 I have lived in many parts of England and Wales, and not only have I encountered more problems in this county than everywhere else combined, but the problems here are on a totally different scale.
 My advice to any intending walker therefore, is simple :